collective/awesome-plone/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 [![Build Status](https://api.travis-ci.org/RedTurtle/awesome-plone.svg?branch=master)](https://travis-ci.org/RedTurtle/awesome-plone)

 > A community-curated list of awesome Plone addons, documentation, use-cases and other useful resources.

-This list doesn't wants to replace official website or documentation, but wants to be a quick and complete cheatsheet with a list of most used components and techniques by Plone integrators and developers.
+From developers for developers.

+If you want to know if there is already a package for Plone that fits your needs, searching it on github or pypi could be a real pain.
+There is a plenty of packages, but it's hard to understand which one could be a good solution or not.

+This list is intended to fill that gap, and create a shared knowledge about common products and techniques.

-This list will cover only products that works with the latest major version of Plone (5).
+We will cover only products that works with the latest major version of Plone (5).

 ## Contents